gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 * Joint frames: defined by `//joint[@name]`, attached to the child link at the joint's origin defined by `//joint/pose`.
 * Model frame: can only be referred to via a `//model/pose` element when its `@relative_to` attribute resolves to empty.
+* World frame: inertial reference frame to which a `//world/frame` can be attached.
+It can also be referred to via a `//model/pose` element when its `@relative_to` attribute resolves to empty.

 These frames and their semantics are described below more explicitly.